tads-intfic/tads3-website/docs/adv3Lite/manual/message.md

 (such as "You gingerly pick up the vase" or "The cheese smells exceptionally ripe").
-For that kind of thing you'd typically just override an appropriate message property (or method) with your own string (e.g. <span class="code">smellDesc = "The cheese smells exceptionally ripe. "</span>), using, for example, one of the properties provided for the purpose on the [Thing](thing.html) class or one of the methods described in the discussion of [Action Results](actres.html).
+For that kind of thing you'd typically just override an appropriate message property (or method) with your own string (e.g. `smellDesc = "The cheese smells exceptionally ripe. "`), using, for example, one of the properties provided for the purpose on the [Thing](thing.html) class or one of the methods described in the discussion of [Action Results](actres.html).